nathimel/citesim/README.md

     `python src/analyze.py experiment.atlas.center=Andre2018 experiment.cartography.required_pub_conditions.fields_of_study="[Mathematics]"`

+### Requirements

+Create a fresh conda environment and install the dependencies found in [environment.yaml](environment.yaml).

+In addition, this repo depends centrally on the [sciterra](https://github.com/nathimel/sciterra) package.
+Follow the instructions at the linked repo for installation.

-## Usage
+### Usage

-The relevant scripts to run are
+To run a new analysis, the relevant scripts to run are

 `python src/build_atlas.py`